 Brains dark, Felinfoel, Buckleys clarkeys pies, chip alley

 Rugby special on a Sunday

 Jean Pierre Rives with more “claret” on his shirt than a Bordeaux bar owner

-Whatever your nationality and allegiance, the 2020 tournament is only weeks ago.
+Whatever your nationality and allegiance, the 2021 tournament is only weeks away.